 Mandy is Z’s Chief Digital Officer, responsible for leading the charge towards a digital-first and data-driven future, and providing leadership for Z’s Digital function.
 Mandy has an executive background in financial, operations and technology roles, including as Chief Operating Officer at NZX, and has been a member of faculty at US-based Singularity University since 2016.

-Mandy is a member of the New Zealand Institute of Directors and New Zealand Global Women.
+Mandy is a New Zealand Institute of Directors and New Zealand Global Women member.

 - Al Monro